rommapp/playnite-plugin/README.md

 This plugin allows you to import your RomM library into Playnite.
 It queries the RomM API to create Playnite library entires for each of your games.
 Installing a game in Playnite will download it from RomM and store it on your system, allowing you to launch it in your emulator of choice.

+## Installation

+- Option A: Click [this link](playnite://playnite/installaddon/RomM_9700aa21-447d-41b4-a989-acd38f407d9f) to launch Playnite and install the plugin automatically
+- Option B: Download the plugin from the [Playnite add-ons website](https://playnite.link/addons.html#RomM_9700aa21-447d-41b4-a989-acd38f407d9f)
+- Option C: In Playnite, go to `Menu` -> `Add-ons...` -> `Browse` -> `Libraries`, search for `RomM`, and click `Install`
+- Option D: Download the latest release from the [releases page](https://github.com/rommapp/playnite-plugin/releases/latest) and install it manually by dragging the `.pext` file onto Playnite

 ## Setup

 ### Emulators